Helix Biotech - Corporate Headquarters

 "Life, stabilized."

 SynThetic keeps your chrome from rejecting.
 NeuroSmooth stabilizes your neural interfaces.
-ImmunoSync calibrates your immune system.
+Cascade anti-anxiety medication โ€” the ironic name is intentional, Helix marketing claimed they were "reclaiming" the word.
 40 million daily users depend on Helix products to keep their augmented bodies functioning.
 The addiction rate is classified.

 Genetic Services